• Unit 1

 $$ \displaylines{\frac{3}{4} + \frac{2}{3} = \frac{3}{4}\cdot\frac{3}{3} + \frac{2}{3}\cdot\frac{4}{4} \\ = \frac{9}{12} + \frac{8}{12} \\ = \frac {9 + 8}{12} \\ = \frac{17}{12}} $$

-Notice that after you find the common denominator (12), you add the numerators of the fractions, but keep the common denominator of 12 on the bottom of the fraction.
+Notice that after we found a common denominator of 12, we added the numerators of the fractions, but kept the common denominator of 12 on the bottom of the fraction.

 Example 2